dan-bouchard/facebook-marketplaces-recommendation-ranking-system/README.md

 -------------------------|-------------------------
 **Validation Accuracy** |<img src="./imgs/resnet50_val_acc.png" width="700" />

+- Created a feature extraction model by removing the final linear layer of the network
 - Evaluated the final metrics of both model on the test set
+    - First CNN Model:
+        - Log-Loss: 2.46
+        - Accuracy: 16.6%
+    - ResNet-50 Model:
+        - Log-Loss: 2.17
+        - Accuracy: 30.4%
 - Created an image processor script which predicts the category of a given image